Skip to main content

 What is a minor in college?

-You do not have to have a minor in college, although certain majors may require a minor.
 Your minor must be combined with a major/degree program.
-Like majors, minors must be declared and have special requirements like mandatory classes.
+Certain majors may require a minor.
+Minors are declared and have special requirements like mandatory classes.

 Consult with your academic advisor if you are interested in adding a minor to your major.
 They will ensure you can fit a minor into your schedule without interfering with your major requirements.